GAANN Molecular Biotechnology

-- Be enrolled full-time in (or admitted to) a doctoral program (Master’s leading to doctoral permitted) in one of the programs offered through departments participating in the Biotechnology Program (Animal Science; Biological and Agricultural Engineering; Biology; Biomedical Engineering; Chemical and Biomolecular Engineering; Chemistry; Civil Engineering; Clinical Sciences; Crop Science; Electrical and Computer Engineering; Entomology; Environmental and Molecular Toxicology; Food, Bioprocessing and Nutrition Sciences; Forestry and Environmental Resources; Genetics; Horticultural Science; Microbiology; Molecular and Structural Biochemistry; Molecular Biomedical Sciences; Plant Biology; Plant Pathology; Population Health and Pathobiology; Poultry Science; and Textile Engineering and Science);
+- Be enrolled full-time in (or admitted to) a doctoral program (Master’s leading to doctoral permitted) in one of the programs offered through departments participating in the Biotechnology Program including, but not limited to, Animal Science; Biological and Agricultural Engineering; Biological Sciences; Biomedical Engineering; Chemical and Biomolecular Engineering; Chemistry; Civil, Construction, and Environmental Engineering; Clinical Sciences; Crop and Soil Sciences; Electrical and Computer Engineering; Entomology and Plant Pathology; Environmental and Molecular Toxicology; Food, Bioprocessing and Nutrition Sciences; Forestry and Environmental Resources; Genetics; Horticultural Science; Molecular and Structural Biochemistry; Molecular Biomedical Sciences; Physics; Plant and Microbial Biology; Population Health and Pathobiology; Poultry Science; and Textile Engineering, Chemistry and Science);

 - Pursue an interdisciplinary course of study with a minor and research project in biotechnology;